INGREDIENT IN: LeInsideOut

 AFFINITY FOR: digestion, lungs, triple warmer and pericardium meridian, circulation, hormones, cardiovascular system

 PART UTILIZED: seed (fruit)

 EXTRACTION METHOD: steam distilled

-EMOTIONAL / SPIRITUAL / MENTAL ASPECTS: The triple warmer meridian is responsible for the protection of the body.
+EMOTIONAL - SPIRITUAL - MENTAL ASPECTS: The triple warmer meridian is responsible for the protection of the body.
 The triple warmer meridian also communicates information about our physical bodies to our mind and to our emotions.
-Anise Seed brings in light, life, and perspective to this meridian.
+Anise brings light, life, and perspective to this meridian.
 The result is love and acceptance of our naturally imperfect physical bodies.
 This more balanced perspective has a dramatic impact on eating disorders, weight loss, and sexual dysfunction.

-PHYSICAL ASPECTS: Like fennel, anise has estrogenic properties, but its effects are somewhat stronger.
-Anise Seed is antispasmodic, making it effective for menstrual pain and stomach cramps.
-Because it is both a bronchial dilator and expectorant, anise is used for asthma and respiratory conditions that include phlegm and mucus.
-Herbal forms of anise seed have been used traditionally in many countries to speed labor along and encourage milk production.
+PHYSICAL ASPECTS: Like Fennel, Anise has estrogenic properties, but its effects are somewhat stronger.
+Anise is antispasmodic, making it effective for menstrual pain and stomach cramps.
+Because it is both a bronchial dilator and expectorant, Anise is used for asthma and respiratory conditions that include phlegm and mucous.
+Herbal forms of Anise have been used traditionally in many countries to speed labor along and encourage milk production.

-CAUTIONS: Because Anise Seed is estrogenic, it should be avoided during pregnancy.
-Anise Seed is also phototoxic; avoid direct sunlight on skin to which this oil has been recently applied.
+CAUTIONS: Because Anise is estrogenic, it should be avoided during pregnancy.
+Anise is also phototoxic; avoid direct sunlight on skin to which this oil has been recently applied.

 ©Copyright Butterfly Expressions 2020, 2021